Henry Rawlinson, 1st Baron Rawlinson

 General Henry Seymour Rawlinson, 1st Baron Rawlinson, (20 February 1864 – 28 March 1925), known as Sir Henry Rawlinson, 2nd Baronet between 1895 and 1919, was a senior British Army officer in the First World War who commanded the Fourth Army of the British Expeditionary Force at the battles of the Somme (1916) and Amiens (1918) as well as the breaking of the Hindenburg Line (1918).
-He commanded the Indian Army from 1920 to 1925.
+He also commanded the Indian Army from 1920 until his sudden death in 1925.

 Early life

 Rawlinson was born at Trent Manor in Dorset on 20 February 1864.
 His father, Sir Henry Rawlinson, 1st Baronet, was an Army officer, and a renowned Middle East scholar who is generally recognised as the father of Assyriology.
 His mother was Louisa Caroline Harcourt Seymour (1828-1889).
 He received his early formal education at Eton College.

 Early military career

 After passing out from the Royal Military College, Sandhurst, Rawlinson entered the British Army as a lieutenant in the King's Royal Rifle Corps in India on 6 February 1884.
 His father arranged for him to serve on the staff of a friend, General Sir Frederick Roberts, the Commander-in-Chief, India.
 Rawlinson and the Roberts family remained close friends throughout his life.
 When Roberts died in November 1914, Rawlinson wrote, "I feel as if I have lost my second father."
 His first military experience was serving in Burma in 1886 at the end of the Third Anglo-Burmese War.